¨The devil himself had probably redesigned hell in light of information he had gained from observing airport layouts.¨

 Typical Problems with Connections on International Flights

-Most likely you will have to go through security, immigration, and customs at the ¨Intermediate International Connection Point¨, even if you are transiting to a third country.
+Most likely, you will have to go through security, immigration, and customs at the ¨Intermediate International Connection Point¨, even if you are transiting to a third country.

-For example, let’s say you are flying from Cancun to Montreal and have a connection in Atlanta.
+For example, let’s say you are flying from Cancun to Montreal and connecting in Atlanta.
 You will go through security in both Cancun and Atlanta.
 You will also go through US Immigration and Customs in Atlanta and Canadian Immigration and Customs in Montreal.
 (Note: if you take a flight directly from Cancun to Montreal, you will only go through security in Cancun and Canadian Immigration and Customs in Montreal).

 One exception: You usually do not need to go through security if you are flying from Canada and connecting in the US to go to another city in the US.
 (In other words, you will likely not have to go through security in Chicago if you are flying from Toronto to Los Angeles via Chicago).

 To avoid going through security, immigration, and customs multiple times, fly non-stop as much as possible on international flights with Intermediate International Connections.
 For a couple of years, I flew from Cancun to Montreal via the US to save money.
-Now, I fly non-stop exclusively even though it costs me between $50 and $100 more.
+Now, I fly non-stop exclusively, even though it costs me between $50 and $100 more.
 I consider it a wise investment in my mental health.

 Ensure that you can make the connection when booking your flight.
 I have frequently found myself running to the gate after being delayed with immigration, custom, and security procedures.

 If possible, leave at least two hours for the connection.
-A three hour connection time is even better to avoid running through an airport to catch your connecting flight.
+A three-hour connection time is even better to avoid running through an airport to catch your connecting flight.